ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/lego-boost/README.md

 permalink: /docs/vuforia-spatial-robotic-addon/interfaces/lego-boost/README
 ---

+> IMPORTANT NOTE: The accuracy of this interface highly depends on floor friction and motor power that can have small variations from robot to robot.
+In order to improve the accuracy of the interface make sure you adjust the parameters properly for your own Lego Boost.

 ## Lego Boost Kinetic AR Prototyping

 This is a reference to build a [**Vuforia Spatial Toolbox** (VST)](https://forum.spatialtoolbox.vuforia.com ) path planning prototype using robotic interfaces for a Lego Boost robot.